yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-6-advanced-components.md

       stories: []
     }
   },
-  // ... the rest of our Homepage.vue component
+  // ... the rest of our Home.vue component
 ```

-Nothing else within our `Homepage.vue` component needs to change.
+Nothing else within our `Home.vue` component needs to change.
 If you save all of the changes you have just made then you should see your application rendering nicely in the browser.

 # Why Break Up Our Application?